 1 Module Name

 VLSI Design and Testing

 1.1 Module Identifier

 MM02

 1.2 Module Type

 Mandatory

 1.3 Course Names

 VLSI Design and Testing - Lecture

 VLSI Design and Testing - Lab

 1.4 Semester

 1 or 2 (winter term)

 1.5 Module Responsible and Instructor

 Prof. Dr. Schumann

 1.6 Additional Instructors

 1.7 Study Program

-, Master / Major Embedded Systems and Microelectronics
+Master / Major Embedded Systems and Microelectronics

 1.8 Teaching Language

 English

 2 Module Content

 Content of course "VLSI Design and Testing - Lecture" This course aims at the design perspective of CMOS circuits and the testing of integrated circuits.
-The course

-will cover
+The course will cover

-- combinational circuit design, - memory circuit design,
+- combinational circuit design,

-- design methods (from full-custom to model-based design),
+- memory circuit design, - design methods (from full-custom to model-based design),

 - design verification, - IC fabrication,

 - IC testing

 Content of course "VLSI Design and Testing - Lab"

 Practical design assignments on different hardware platforms are part of the course.

-- Model-based design on SoC/MPSoC platforms
+- Model-based design on SoC/MPSoC platforms - Design verification using FIL

-- Design verification using FIL - Design for testability
+- Design for testability

-3 Learning Outcome / Competencies to understand: design of digital CMOS logic the design of volatile and non-volatile memory devices the design methods on different level of abstraction IC testing procedures and design features to improve testability to apply : the gained knowledge to design high-speed, low-power digital circuits choose a design method based on design constraints perform design verification based on performance parameters select the proper testing method in early design stage of IC to transfer: the circuit design concepts to more complex systems using new CMOS technologies and SoC platforms.
-4 Course Organization and Structure lecture (V) / laboratory (L) 5 Credits and Workload 5 CP / 150 hours in total, including 56 hours classroom teaching and lab.
-3 SWS V/ 0.5 (1) SWS L 6 Examination Modalities Examination Prerequisites: In order to participate in the module exam, it is required to successfully finish the lab part of the module.
-Successful fulfillment of prerequisites are measured by: 7 Necessary Prerequisites None 8 Recommended Prerequisites None 9 Duration and Frequency of Course This module takes one semester and is offered once a year (see appendix 1 BBPO).
-10 Applicability /Utilization This module is applicable for the major Embedded Systems and Microelectronics.

-- Script
+3 Learning Outcome / Competencies

+to understand:

+- design of digital CMOS logic

+- the design of volatile and non-volatile memory devices

+the design methods on different level of abstraction IC testing procedures and design features to improve testability

+- To testing procedures and design reactives to improve testability

+to apply :

+- the gained knowledge to design high-speed, low-power digital circuits

+choose a design method based on design constraints

+perform design verification based on performance parameters

+- select the proper testing method in early design stage of IC

+to transfer:

+the circuit design concepts to more complex systems using new CMOS technologies and SoC platforms.

+4 Course Organization and Structure

-- Workbook for the lab
+-

+lecture (V) / laboratory (L)

+5 Credits and Workload

+5 CP / 150 hours in total, including 56 hours classroom teaching and lab.

+3 SWS V/ 0.5 (1) SWS L

+6 Examination Modalities

+Examination Prerequisites:

+In order to participate in the module exam, it is required to successfully finish the lab part of the module.

+Successful fulfillment of prerequisites are measured by:

+Attending LabLab Progress

+Lab Progress Lab Report

+Examination Type: Written exam covering the complete content of the module at the end of the semester.
+A

+make-up exam will be offered during the following semester.

+Examination Duration: 90 minutes

+7 Necessary Prerequisites

+/

+None

+8 Recommended Prerequisites

+None

+~ Duration and Engluoney of Course

+9 Duration and Frequency of Course

+This module takes one semester and is offered once a year (see appendix 1 BBPO).

+10 Applicability /Utilization

+This module is applicable for the major Embedded Systems and Microelectronics.

-Further literature recommendations will be provided during the lecture.
+11 Literature The following literature material will be provided: - lecture notes - Workbook for the lab Further literature recommendations will be provided during the lecture.